Public Programs

 Contact Stena Troyer to learn how to become a volunteer diver with Harbor WildWatch.

-- 100-gallon marine touch tank (no live sharks)
+- 100-gallon marine touch tank

 - Microscopes and much, much more!